mbernste/mbernste.github.io/_posts/2022-06-12-systems_of_linear_equations.md

 Introduction
 ------------

-In this blog post, we will discuss the relationship between matrices and systems of linear equations.
+In this blog post, we will discuss the relationship between [matrices](https://mbernste.github.io/posts/matrices/) and systems of linear equations.
 Specifically, we will show how systems of linear equations can be represented as a single matrix equation.
-Solutions to the system of linear equations can be reasoned about by examining the characteristics of the matrices and vectors in that matrix equation.
+Solutions to the system of linear equations can be reasoned about by examining the characteristics of the matrices and vectors involved in that matrix equation.

 Systems of linear equations
 ---------------------------